khalidbelhadj/seam_carving/README.md

 # Seam Carving

 A C implementation of the seam carving algorithm for content-aware image resizing.
-This algorithm intelligently resizes images by removing or adding seams that have the least impact on the image content.

 ## Examples